 Virginia Tech must position itself to achieve the empowering paradigm shift that incorporates computational science and cyberinfrastructure into the strategic level of research methodologies.

-The university long range plan is infused with the recognition that computational thinking and informatics/digital fluency are needed in all disciplines.
+The university’s long range plan is infused with the recognition that computational thinking and informatics/digital fluency are needed in all disciplines.
 The integration of computational science in our learning and discovery domains must be established as a university goal, becoming part of faculty development and students’ education—at all levels.

 Many notable computer science and engineering projects require deep collaboration among engineers and scientists, and traditional computer scientists.
 We must look for ways to build and expand these efforts.
-Some of the activities at the Fralin Life Sciences Institute (FLSI), the Virginia Tech Transportation Institute (VTTI), the Virginia Tech Carilion Research Institute (VTC), and the Institute for Critical Technology and Applied Science (ICTAS) are in this class.
+Some of the activities at the Fralin Life Sciences Institute (FLSI), the Virginia Tech Transportation Institute (VTTI), the Virginia Tech Carilion Research Institute (VTC), the National Security Institute (NSI), and the Institute for Critical Technology and Applied Science (ICTAS) are in this class.

 We must invest in additional projects with the potential to take full advantage of the integration of computational science and cyberinfrastructure into our research programs.